marcosbermejo/nodejs-restful-api/README.md

 - **Husky and Commitlint:** Husky is used to run ESLint and tests before each commit to ensure code quality.
 Commitlint is used to validate commit message titles according to conventional commit standards.

+- **Metrics with Prometheus and prom-client:** The application tracks request metrics using Prometheus and the `prom-client` library, allowing you to monitor and analyze API performance.
+You can access the metrics in Prometheus format at [http://localhost:3000/metrics](http://localhost:3000/metrics) when the application is running.

 - **Swagger Documentation:** API documentation is available using Swagger.
 You can access the Swagger documentation at [http://localhost:3000/](http://localhost:3000) when the application is running.

 ## Running Instructions